Author Q&A

 There is no problem with a preference for one political party’s platform, but when that preference empowers cruelty, America is being “Milgrammed.”
 The only antidote is for some of us to validate each other, the way that Pancho Barnes enabled Dean to fly.

 I agree with this assessment.
-I strive for honest writing, which means no character is all good or all evil.
-My goal is to show reality, and allow the reader to ask and answer their own questions.
+I strive for true writing, which means no character is all good or all evil.
+My goal is to show reality and allow the reader to ask and answer their own questions.
 I try very hard to make my readers think without telling them what to think.
-I hope my novel’s gift to readers is to help them see and cope with gray in a world presenting itself as black and white.
+I hope my novels’ gift to readers is to help them see and cope with gray in a world presenting itself as black and white.

 History is how we learn from our mistakes, and to quote George Santayana, those who cannot remember the past are condemned to repeat it.
 I am concerned we’re not remembering our past.
 Further, when our collective past is sliced and diced into one-thousand different narratives, we have no sense of who we are as individuals or as a society, and we are ripe for validation rackets.